 Some diseases can already be detected in the patient upon admission and are recorded in his medical history.
 There are a number of pathologies that urologists or andrologists can identify straight away during an appointment.
 The doctor sometimes reveals an enlarged prostate, anatomical anomalies of the penis, small testicles, etc.

-Here are the basic laboratory tests which aim to detect the cause of erectile dysfunction:
+Here are the basic laboratory tests that aim to detect the cause of erectile dysfunction:

-• Blood sugar levels on an empty stomach and lipid profile (cholesterol, triglycerides, lipoproteins of different classes)
+- Blood sugar levels on an empty stomach and lipid profile (cholesterol, triglycerides, lipoproteins of different classes) to identify hyperlipidemia-associated erectile dysfunction

 Nocturnal swelling and stiffness of the penis.
 They determine the preservation of the erectile mechanism.
 The rating is for 2 nights or more.
 The occurrence of spontaneous nocturnal erections up to 60% for at least 10 minutes, indicates the preservation of the erectile mechanism.